nefarioustim/front-end-development-best-practice/index.md

 participation.
 Availability and accessibility of content should be our key priority.
 With this as an ideal, there is absolutely no reason to seek pixel perfection cross-browser.
-A good front end developer should take responsibility to underline this fact and educate where appropriate.
+A good front end developer should take responsibility to communicate this and educate where appropriate.

 See also: